MetaMask/metamask-docs/docs/api-sdk/how-to/use-sdk/react-native.md

 ### 4. Import rn-nodeify shim.js

-rn-nodeify will create a shim.js file in your project root directory.
-You should import it in the root file of your application.
+rn-nodeify creates a shim.js file in your project root directory.
+Import it in the root file of your application.

 ```bash
 import './shim'